MenkeTechnologies/zsh-sudo/README.md

 # zsh-sudo

 ## Functionality
 If sudo is present on current line it will be removed.
-If sudo is not present it will be prepeneded to current line.
+If sudo is not present it will be prepended to current line.
 If current line is empty then previous command line will be prepended with sudo.

 ## Prepend some other sstring
 You can have any string prepended instead of sudo like so: